 BY Train: Alleppey is the closest station to Marari, from there an auto, private car is available .

-Private car: costs 3500 INR for 2 pax, takes about 4:30 hours (do stop for 1-2 photo stop and for sure a big coconut water break)
+Private car: costs 3500 INR for 2 pax, takes about 4:30 hours (do stop for 1-2 photo stop and surely for a big coconut water break)

 There are couple of churches in the main city to go for, which are about 7-8 km away from Marari beach (public transports like bus/ auto are well available), but even if one doesn’t want to do anything but only lie back lazily on the beach for the whole day, there’s no sin to it.
 Marari is experiencing a Kerala village with a touch of basic touristic facility.